 Why Chimney Cleaning Is Essential

 Thousands of U.S. homes are at risk every winter because of creosote buildup in chimneys.
-Creosote is a sticky residue.
-It is highly flammable and forms when wood is burned.
-It accumulates inside the flue, sometimes without noticeable signs.
+Creosote is a sticky residue that is highly flammable.
+It forms when wood is burnt and accumulates inside the flue, sometimes without noticeable signs.
 If it ignites, it can trigger a dangerous chimney fire.
 The Chimney Safety Institute of America (CSIA) reports over 25,000 chimney fires each year.
 These fires led to more than $125 million in property damage.

 Chimneys also affect how your home heats.
 Soot and blockages can stop airflow.
 This makes fireplaces and stoves less efficient.
 You burn more fuel.
 But you get less warmth.
-Your heating bills can go up.
+Your heating bills can increase, too.

 There is also a serious health risk.
-A blocked flue can allow smoke or carbon monoxide to recirculate back into your home.
-These gases are harmful.
-Carbon monoxide is hazardous because it has no odor and is also invisible to the human eye.
+A blocked flue can send smoke or carbon monoxide back into your home.
+These gases are harmful because they are invisible and have no odor.

-To prevent these risks, experts recommend cleaning and inspecting chimneys.
-The National Fire Protection Association (NFPA) recommends that chimney cleaning be performed at least once a year.
-If you burn wood often, cleaning it twice a season is even safer.
+To prevent these risks, experts recommend cleaning and inspecting chimneys periodically.
+The National Fire Protection Association (NFPA) recommends chimney cleaning at least once a year.
+If you burn wood more frequently, then it’s better to clean it twice a season.

 Average Chimney Cleaning Cost in 2025